Stat 411/511

 Textbook

-We will be closely following chapters 1–8 in The Statistical Sleuth by F. Ramsey and D. Shafer, 2nd Ed.
-If you buy from amazon using this link, I will use the affiliates proceeds to sponsor a class party at the end of the quarter.
+We will be closely following chapters 1–8 in The Statistical Sleuth by F. Ramsey and D. Shafer, 3rd Ed.
+The 2nd Edition is also fine to use, but it is your responsibility to check the numbering of sections and problems match.
 If you are buying used, you do not need the accompanying CD.

 Web site

 Course materials (lecture notes, homeworks and labs) will be posted at stat511.cwick.co.nz.
-Class email announcements and grades will be distributed through Blackboard.
-You need to have an ONID account in order to use Blackboard.
+Class email announcements and grades will be distributed through canvas.
+You need to have an ONID account in order to use canvas.

 Labs and computing